hellocodeco/old-exist-api-docs/source/index.md

 1. Make sure you have an [OAuth2 client](#authentication-overview) set up
 2. Make sure you've listed all attributes you'd like to be able to write to (set this from your [app management page](https://exist.io/account/apps/))
-3. Make sure you have [acquired ownership](#attribute-ownership) of the attribute before updating
+3. Make sure you have [acquired ownership](#attribute-ownership) of the attribute before updating (just once, not each time)
 4. Now you can update.

 ## Updating attribute values